thu-pacman/gscholar-citations-crawler/README.md

 ## Avoid Too Many Requests
 Crawl the web resposibly.
 We suggest that users set a large number for the --request-interval.
 Requesting too frequently may result in a block from Google.

+## History
+*18-Sep-2016*: Enabled a number of commandline options, updated README